abrotman/related-domains-by-dns/rdbd.md

 # Validation

-The validated signature is solely meant to be proof that two domains are related.
-The existence of this relationship is not meant to state that the data from either domain should be more trustworthy.
+The validated signature is solely meant to be evidence that the two domains are related.
+The existence of this relationship is not meant to state that the data from either domain should be considered as more trustworthy.

 # Steps to validate

-A validating system should use the combination of the Secondary Domain and key from the Parent Domain record to be able to recreate the hash that is stored in the record for the Secondary Domain.
-This is demonstrated in the appendices.
+A validating system should use the combination of the Secondary Domain name and public key from the Parent Domain record to be able to verify the signature that is stored in the record for the Secondary Domain.
+This is demonstrated in the appendix.

+# Security Considerations

+## DNSSEC

+RDND does not require DNSSEC.
+It could be possible for an attacker to falsify DNS query responses for someone investigating a relationship.
+Conversely, an attacker could delete the response that would normally demonstrate the relationship, causing the investigating party to believe there is no link between the two domains.

+Deploying signed records with DNSSEC should allow for detection of either attack.

-# Lookup Loops
+## Lookup Loops

 It's conceivable that an attacker could create a loop of lookups, such as a.com->b.com->c.com->a.com or similar.
 This could cause a resource issue